|Spring Semester I 2019 – Sevilla, Spain||$9,995||Arrive Jan. 30, 2019 – Depart May 15, 2019||SESS1|

 Final transcript is issued by the Universidad de Sevilla.
 Classes are taken with other American and foreign students.

-Universidad de Sevilla – Semester Course Offerings
+Universidad de Sevilla – Spring 2020 Semester Course Offerings

-All students MUST get a total of 8 classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.
+All students MUST get a total of 8 classes approved by their home institution, in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes on your registration form, in order of preference.

 - The final transcript for this program is issued by the Universidad de Sevilla.